 - A two-week sprint schedule that serves as a common measuring stick to organize and integrate work across projects and departments.

-- A weekly all-hands staff meeting on Mondays executed like a standup where everyone gets the mic to share their plan for the week ahead and any blockers they're facing.
+- A weekly all-hands staff meeting on Mondays is executed like a standup where everyone gets the mic to share their plan for the week ahead and any blockers they're facing.

 - A weekly retrospective and prospective on Fridays to connect with each other both professionally and personally to share our wins, acknowledge our struggles, and crowdsource any previously unacknowledged risks to upcoming plans.